knadeem1/cs441-project3/README.md

 ---**Level >5** (pts.
 51- ): Only an increased amount of cookies falling vertically at a high speed.

-**STEP 1**: Click the start button to begin:
+**STEP 1**: Click the play button to begin, and view the leaderboard for updated highscores:

 ![alt text](screenshots/figure1.png)

-**STEP 2**: Control the 'Cookie Monster' object with the keyboard keys: left or right, or by touching the screen to feed it as many cookies as possible.
-Avoid bombs:
+**STEP 2**: Play game: control the 'Cookie Monster' object with the keyboard keys: left or right, or by touching the screen to feed the cookie monster, and avoid bombs:

 ![alt text](screenshots/figure2.png)

-**STEP 3**: View your highest score on the main menu after game over, and play again to beat your score.
-(Game is over after 3 penalties):
+**STEP 3**: Enter Player ID: Enter in a name after game is over and click "RETURN" to view updated highscores on the leaderboard, then play again!:

 ![alt text](screenshots/figure3.png)